rodjek/librarian-puppet/README.md

 Once using Librarian-puppet you should not modify the contents of your `modules` directory.
 The individual modules' repos should be updated, tagged with a new release and the version bumped in your Puppetfile.

+It is based on [Librarian](https://github.com/applicationsonline/librarian), a framework for writing bundlers, which are tools that resolve, fetch, install, and isolate a project's dependencies.

 ## The Puppetfile